Table of contents

 - 30-second video previews for showcasing your paper before, during and after the conference on Youtube and the ACM DL.
 See the video previews section below for more information.

-- supporting video figures of up to three minutes that are reviewed with your submission
+- supporting video figures that are reviewed with your submission (see CFP for details on length and format)

 Although papers must stand on their own, submitted videos will be sent to reviewers as supporting material.